 “The main question parents need to ask themselves about the Waldorf curriculum is: What is being taught if it is not math work sheets, early readers book series, or desk work?
 What is experiential learning like in preschool and kindergarten?
 For math and reading it looks something like this:

 - Math: Measuring for baking bread, setting the table for snack (who is absent, who is visiting), measuring to make a wooden plane, numbers of seeds to plant for a garden (and their the length apart), finger and body circle activities, counting, sorting, planning, and sequencing and number games.

 - Reading: Memory skills, poetry, verses, listening skills, story structure (through plays and puppet shows, storytelling, rich vocabulary, and phonemic awareness.”
-Jennifer Deathe, head of admission at Waldorf Academy, a Waldorf school, in Toronto, Ontario
+Jennifer Deathe, head of admission at Waldorf Academy, in Toronto, Ontario